-- If your data is already loaded into the Template Geodatabase and includes all of the provided feature classes (even if empty), you can skip this section and go to the Download a database backup section. - In determining how best to match up your data fields to the ROW Database Schema, please refer to the Schema Guidance and ROW Database Schema (in Microsoft Excel), which includes detailed information about all fields in the Database.
+- If your data is already loaded into the Template Geodatabase and includes all of the provided feature classes (even if empty), you can skip this section and go to the Download a database backup section. - In determining how best to match up your data fields to the ROW Database Schema, please refer to the Schema Guidance and ROW Database Schema2 (in Microsoft Excel), which includes detailed information about all fields in the Database. - Do not include spaces or periods in the names of the files you plan to upload to the database, and do not have a number at the beginning of your files' names, or else you will not be able to upload your file to the database.
+Replace any spaces with underscores.